DanHodges/TheologicalDictionary/jesus-nature-human.md

 # Jesus’ Nature- Human
-Definition of Jesus’ Nature- Human coming soon.
+The definition of Jesus’ Nature- Human is coming soon!